dauten/graph-generator/README.md

 The command is then

 > graph-generator \<number of vertices\> [edge weight range] [directed flag] [graph density 1-100]

 Edge weight range is the range you want the weights to be for edges.
+It will currently go from 0 to given number.

 Directed Flag is to indicate if this graph is directed or undirected.
 Default is undirected.
+Give it a value of 1 for directed graph.

 Graph density allows you to control the sparsity of graphs.
 Use a whole number from 1-100.
 This is the percentage of edges that will remain.
 Default is 100.

+The command:
+> ./graph-generator 10 50 0 50

+Will generate a graph with 10 vertices, with edge weights [0,50], undirected and with about 50% density.

 Currently, it can generate disjoint graph sets, where one file is really several different graphs.
 This occurs more frequently as you make the graph more sparse.
 A flag is to be added later to switch this effect on or off.